-6. CATEGORY: NATURAL AREA
+5. CATEGORY: NATURAL AREA

-Part of Hennegar Bay Reserve is categorised as Natural Area which is further defined and categorised as Foreshore.
-The categories of Hennegar Bay Reserve are shown in Figure 3 - Land Categories.
-The Natural Area category is the strip of land situated on the water's edge, on the northern side of the pathway, and forms a transition zone between the aquatic and terrestrial environment.
+Cowrie Island Reserve is categorised as Natural Area which is further defined and categorised as Foreshore.
+The category of Cowrie Island Reserve is shown in Figure 3 - Land Categories.

 The guidelines for categorisation of land as Natural Area under clause 102 of the Local Government (General) Regulation 2021 are if the land: